February 18, 2025

 Setting Up Keycloak

-Download and install Keycloak from the official Red Hat website or use a Docker image.
+1. Install Keycloak: Download and install Keycloak or use a Docker image.

 Configuring Keycloak Gatekeeper

-Keycloak Gatekeeper is a transparent authentication proxy that integrates with the Keycloak authentication service.
-Here’s how to set it up:
+Keycloak Gatekeeper is an authentication proxy that integrates with Keycloak.

 discovery-url: https://your-keycloak-instance.com/auth/realms/your-realm/.well-known/openid-configuration